 In November 2021, Jimi bought \$1,000 of shares in B Co using an online investment platform.
-He bought the B Co shares hoping to make a quick profit.
+He bought the B Co shares hoping to make a quick profit and kept records of this purpose.

 However, by the time Jimi bought the shares the market had turned.
-In January 2022 the shares were worth \$800, and he sold them to limit the loss.
+In January 2022 the shares were worth \$800.